ryanmcgrath/twython/docs/usage/basic_usage.rst

 .. _dynamicargexplaination:

 .. important:: To help explain :ref:`dynamic function arguments <dynamicfunctionarguments>` a little more, you can see that the previous call used the keyword argument ``q``, that is because Twitter specifies in their `search documentation <https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets>`_ that the search call accepts the parameter "q".
-You can pass mutiple keyword arguments.
+You can pass multiple keyword arguments.
 The search documentation also specifies that the call accepts the parameter "result_type"

 .. code-block:: python